TestShiftProject/test-cube/contributing.md

 ## Example Project

-You’ll need an example project to try out DSpot/Test Cube on 🙂
+You’ll need an example project to try out DSpot/TestCube on 🙂

 Currently, DSpot supports projects that use Maven and Java 8 and Java 11 (with caveats also Java 16)